 - Test your campaigns.

-1. Create buyer personas.
+Step 1: Create buyer personas.

-If you expect to own a business that thrives, it’s your job to know your customers inside and out.
-How you respond to their needs determines the overall performance of your business and how quickly it reaches its objectives.
-When an issue arises, you’ll find it challenging to solve, because you don't know how to cater to their needs.
+Imagine trying to segment your email list when you aren’t even sure which kinds of customers you have in the first place.
+Pretty tricky, right?
+If you expect your business to thrive, it’s your job to know your customers inside and out.
+How you respond to their needs will determine your business’s overall performance and how quickly it reaches its objectives.
+If you don’t know your customers, you’ll find it challenging when a customer has an issue, because you won’t know how to cater to their needs.

 How do you find this information about your target audience?
 There are a few ways to start:

-2. Choose your segments.
+Step 2: Choose your segments.

-- Buying behaviors
+- Buying behavior

 - Education level

-3. Craft compelling content.
+Step 3: Craft compelling content.

-Consider your brand image when creating your content.
+Also consider your brand image when creating your content.
 If it doesn’t match your business’s voice or tone, it mars your image and throws off readers.
-If the copy on your website is casual and conversational, but your emails are serious and professional, you’ll see a spike in unsubscribers and less engagement.
+If the copy on your website is casual and conversational but your emails are serious and professional, you’ll see a spike in unsubscribes and less engagement.

-4. Test your campaigns.
+Step 4: Test your campaigns.